-In case you didn’t know, the OTC Markets Groups owns and operates all three.
-In fact, they are the largest U.S. inter-dealer electronic quotation and trading system for over 10,000 OTC securities.
+In case you didn’t know, the OTC Markets Group owns and operates all three.
+They are the largest U.S. inter-dealer electronic quotation and trading system for over 10,000 OTC securities.

-Although these securities aren’t listed on formal exchanges, they do have requirements.
-For example, the OTCQX; it doesn’t list stocks under five dollars, shell companies, or companies going through bankruptcy.
+Although these securities aren’t listed on formal exchanges, they have requirements.
+For example, the OTCQX doesn’t list stocks under five dollars, shell companies, or companies going through bankruptcy.

 Are OTC Stocks Hard to Sell?

-You’ve heard of bag holding right?
+You’ve heard of bag-holding.
 That typically occurs because of a problem with liquidity.
 As a result, that makes OTC stocks hard to sell.
-The bid ask becomes so spread out that you can’t find buyers to fill your sell orders.
-Then you’re left hold the bag and hoping and waiting for volume and liquidity to come back in.
+The bid-ask becomes so spread out that you can’t find buyers to fill your sell orders.
+Then you’re left holding the bag, hoping and waiting for volume and liquidity to return.

 The Pink Sheets

-Typically, stocks wind up on here due to their failure to meet the SEC requirements for listing on larger stock exchanges (i.e. the lack of financial information or their stock price falling below one dollar).
+Typically, stocks wind up here due to their failure to meet the SEC requirements for listing on larger stock exchanges (i.e., the lack of financial information or their stock price falling below one dollar).

 While buying shares of this nature may involve lesser transaction costs, they are prime for price manipulation and fraud.

-Unfortunately for investors, but perhaps fortunately for company owners, pink sheet listed companies are private and have next to no oversight or regulation.
+Unfortunately for investors, but perhaps fortunately for company owners, pink-sheet listed companies are private and have no oversight or regulation.

-If you want to know their detailed financial information and business data, you’re out of luck.
+You’re out of luck if you want to know their detailed financial information and business data.
 Investors are in the dark, and this is where the risk comes in.
-As a rule, we like to check Stock Rover first before making any investments in a stock.
+As a rule, we like to check Stock Rover before making stock investments.
 If the fundamental data looks poor, we look elsewhere.

 Pros of the OTC Market

-- You have access to securities not available on standard exchanges such as bonds, ADRs, and derivatives.
+- You can access securities not available on standard exchanges, such as bonds, ADRs, and derivatives.